Please note these Bluetooth speakers are not all fully waterproof.

 - Best Bluetooth speakers for indoors

-What is the best battery-powered Bluetooth speaker for outdoors?
+How to buy the best battery-powered Bluetooth speaker for outdoors

-Now pick through that and the rest of our favourite battery-powered Bluetooth speakers, ranked in order of preference.
+Now scroll through that and the rest of our favourite battery-powered Bluetooth speakers, ranked in order of preference.

 While the UE Boom 2 is undeniably a very strong product, it requires an app to use more than one of them at once, and is a little less portable than this cheap and loud, sonic hand grenade.